benjamingarzon/SeqLearn/README.md

 # Configuring the database

-To create a database and users:
+To create a database and users, from mysql:

 ```
 CREATE DATABASE zzzdb;